Urban Alert

 High Fidelity Protoype

-Informed by expert and user feedback, we refined the prototype to improve usability, clarity, and interaction flow.
-I led enhancements on key features like navigation and report interactions, while the team polished animations and layout consistency.
-To showcase the app, we created a short promotional video highlighting its main features and how it empowers users to report and track infrastructure issues.
+Building on insights from expert and user testing, we refined the prototype to improve clarity, usability, and overall interaction flow.
+I led improvements to key features such as navigation and report interactions, while the team focused on refining animations and visual consistency across the interface.

-Informed by expert and user feedback, we refined the prototype to improve usability, clarity, and interaction flow.
-I led enhancements on key features like navigation and report interactions, while the team polished animations and layout consistency.
-To showcase the app, we created a short promotional video highlighting its main features and how it empowers users to report and track infrastructure issues.
+Building on insights from expert and user testing, we refined the prototype to improve clarity, usability, and overall interaction flow.
+I led improvements to key features such as navigation and report interactions, while the team focused on refining animations and visual consistency across the interface.

 Promotional Video